fatihardazengin/fatihardazengin/README.md

 ### Hi there 👋

-#A student in Sabancı Univeristy
+# A CS student in Sabancı Univeristy
+# Co-founder at Lineware Tech
+# Blockchain and Cyber Securityfancier

 <!--
 **fatihardazengin/fatihardazengin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.